-The lobby features items from pop culture during the 1950’s – 1990’s.
+The lobby is amazing, and features items from pop culture during the 1950’s – 1990’s.
 Take a moment to look through all of them and see what you can find from your childhood.

 Ask for the Pop Century Scavenger Hunt at the main desk.
 It comes wrapped in a slap bracelet.